Add hosts and install Plug-ins Package for Linux or AIX using GUI

 In a Flex ASM setup, all the nodes irrespective of whether it is a Hub or Leaf node, will be added.

-Skip preinstall checks
+Skip optional preinstall checks

-Select this check box if you already installed the plug-ins manually and you do not want to validate whether the host meets the requirements for installing the plug-in.
+Select this check box if you have already installed the plug-ins manually and you do not want to validate whether the host meets the requirements for installing the plug-in.

 If you have not selected the Skip prechecks checkbox, the host is validated to verify whether the host meets the requirements for installing the plug-in.